 Dr. Annemarie M. Grassi is the founder and Chief Executive Officer of Open Doors Academy (ODA).
 She is a dynamic and caring individual who works passionately and tirelessly to build this successful organization, which was once earmarked for closure.
-At 23-years-old, she started the non-profit ODA and grew it from 20 kids to over 500.
+At 23-years-old, she started the non-profit ODA and grew it from 20 kids in 2002 to over 550.

 Today, ODA is thriving and she has an exceptional relationship with inner city students in providing friendship, caring and directing programs, which help them believe in themselves to graduate high school and go on to college.
 To say that Dr. Grassi has made a difference in hundreds of challenged students’ lives… is an understatement.